nothing2obvi/pixelfin/README.md

 ## 🤝 Want to Improve This?

-There's a ton of room to make this better, and I'd appreciate collaborators:
+There's a ton of room to make this better, and I'd appreciate collaborators.
+Some ideas include:

 - Sleeker UI
 - A list on the main page of items that need attention
 - Ability to "check off" a media item as completed
+- Much more

 ---